snhstq/IBM3705_R5/README.md

 v net,act,id=P16A23A
 v net,act,id=T16A23A1

-(If i3274 or i3271 is started after the NCP has been loaded, the related line needs to be activated first)
+If i3274 or i3271 is started after the NCP has been loaded, the related line needs to be activated first.
+Note that in that case you would have seen een I/O errer on the line (IST631).

 ## Operation and Use
 ### 3705 Control Panel
 Open a new X-terminal(on the same system that was used to start the 3705 Emulator).
 And go to directory SIMH_3705_R5.